TaskarCenterAtUW/TDEI-python-gtfs-pathways-validation/README.md

 STORAGECONNECTION=xxxx
 ```

+The application connect with the `STORAGECONNECTION` string provided in `.env` file and validates downloaded zipfile using `tdei-gtfs-csv-validator` package.
+`QUEUECONNECTION` is not being used in this application but this is the main requirement for `python-ms-core` package

 ### How to Setup and Build
 Follow the steps to install the node packages required for both building and running the application